We're working to reduce impacts from rail activity and improve the safety near rail crossings.

 What's happeningChanges to Raymur Ave rail crossing

-The modifications are needed to meet Transport Canada’s new ‘Grade Rail Crossing Standards’ by fall 2021 and to address feedback we heard from neighbouring residents about the noise and lights from the bell warning system.
+The modifications are needed by 2024 to meet Transport Canada’s new ‘Grade Rail Crossing Standards’ and to address feedback we heard from neighbouring residents about noise from the bell warning system.

-The current rail crossing and warning system at E Cordova St meets Transport Canada’s new ‘Grade Rail Crossing Standards’.
-No changes are being proposed to this crossing now.
+No changes are being proposed to the crossing at E Cordova St. The current rail crossing and warning system at E Cordova St meets Transport Canada’s new ‘Grade Rail Crossing Standards’.
 A closure to motor vehicles (but likely not people walking and cycling) may be considered in the future.

-Provide your questions or feedback about the rail crossing safety changes by June 30, 2021 by:
+Contact us with questions or feedback about the rail crossing safety changes by:

 Our responsibility to residents